Minnesota Woman Suffrage Association: In the early 20th century

 Hennepin County Suffrage Association's Red Cross Squad in 1918.

+In 1907 the MWSA helped establish the Scandinavian Woman Suffrage Association.
 During the 1910s, the suffrage movement gained momentum.
 In 1914, Clara Ueland—who would later become the MWSA's president in 1915—organized a parade through Minneapolis of over 2,000 suffrage supporters.
 Media coverage of the event gave the movement renewed attention.
 During this period, the MWSA had to contend with a rival organization, a Minnesota branch of the National Woman's Party (NWP).
 The NWP was more radical than the MWSA.
 It was much more likely to take direct action, such as hunger strikes, than the MWSA.
 Despite these differences in opinion, the two organizations often worked together.

 By 1919, about 30,000 women across the state officially belonged to local suffrage associations.
 Many joined the MWSA, the NWP, and other organizations.
 Their numbers and continued activities convinced lawmakers to act.
 In 1919, the Minnesota legislature recognized women's right to vote in presidential elections.
 The same year, the legislature ratified the Nineteenth Amendment to the United States Constitution, which stated that "the right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex".
 The amendment took effect in 1920 after it had been ratified by the required threshold of two-thirds of all states.